jadonk/bonescript/README.md

 Fork
 ----
 This is a fork of https://github.com/jadonk/bonescript.
-While the APIs are same as original bonescript, we have changed many things under the hood.
+While almost all the APIs are same as original bonescript, we have changed many things under the hood.

-This fork is created to make bonescript faster, fix bugs and make it work in simulator mode under Mac OSX.
-We will also try to bring all features of bonescript as and when new version of bonescript is released.
-If we are lagging behind, just ping us and we will update.
+This fork is created to make bonescript more feature rich, faster, fix bugs and make it work in simulator mode under Mac OSX and Linux.

 OctalBoneScript is a node.js library for physical computing on embedded Linux, starting with support for BeagleBone.